holepunchto/bare/README.md

 :pear:.js provides a mechanism for implementing process suspension, which is needed for platforms with strict application lifecycle constraints, such as mobile platforms.
 When suspended, a `suspend` event will be emitted on the `process` object.
 Then, when the loop has no work left and would otherwise exit, an `idle` event will be emitted and the loop blocked, keeping it from exiting.
 When the process is later resumed, a `resume` event will be emitted and the loop unblocked, allowing it to exit when no work is left.

 The suspension API is available through `pear_suspend()` and `pear_resume()` from C and `process.suspend()` and `process.resume()` from JavaScript.
 See [`example/suspend.js`](example/suspend.js) for an example of using the suspension API from JavaScript.

-### User data

-:pear:.js provides a common API for simple thread-local user data exchange between the embedder, the JavaScript layer, and the native addon layer.
-The API provides a key/value store that associates string keys with JavaScript values, leaving it up to the embedder to decide on the meaning of the keys.
-Keys can be added and retrieved through `pear_set_data()` and `pear_get_data()` from C, and also accessed through `process.data` from JavaScript.

 ## Building